The Ultimate Mattress Buying Guide: How to Choose a Mattress

 Mattress Prices: Worth the Investment?

-Here’s a breakdown of what you can expect at various price points, with prices reflecting full-price options for a Queen size mattress.
+Here’s a quick look at what you can expect at different price points.
+The prices are based on full-price Queen size mattresses.

 $250 to $500

-If you’re shopping in this price range, check out the best affordable mattresses.
+If you’re shopping in this range, check out the best affordable mattresses.

 $501 to $1,000

-In this price range, there’s a wide selection of mattresses, including hybrid models, adjustable air beds, and even some basic smart mattresses.
-While they may not offer the most luxurious options, you can expect these mattresses to be made from high-quality materials with decent trial periods and warranties.
+In this price range, you’ll find a good variety of mattress types, including hybrids, adjustable air beds, and even some basic smart mattresses.
+They might not be the fanciest options, but they’ll be made with solid materials and usually come with a decent trial and warranty period.

-If you’re shopping in this price range, check out the best mattresses under $1,000.
+If you’re shopping in this range, check out the best mattresses under $1,000.

 $1,001 to $2,000

-At this price point, you can access premium materials like gel-infused foams, natural latex, and even organic mattress options.
-Well-known brands and popular bed-in-a-box retailers will have several models within this range, allowing you to compare mattresses in more detail.
+At this price point, you’ll start seeing premium materials like gel-infused foams, natural latex, and even organic options.
+Big-name brands and bed-in-a-box companies will have several models in this range, giving you lots of options to compare.

-If you’re shopping in this price range, check out the best mattresses under $2,000.
+If you’re shopping in this range, check out the best mattresses under $2,000.

 $2,001 to $5,000